 1. Meet with the school again

-Hopefully this meeting will lead to an agreement on the changes.
-If that doesn’t happen, and your disagreement is about an IEP, you can try facilitated IEPs.
-You may also consider getting an education advocate.
+Hopefully this meeting will lead to an agreement.
+If that doesn’t happen, and your disagreement is about an IEP, you might consider one of the other dispute resolution options.
+Read on!

-If your disagreement is about the IEP, you might want to ask for a Facilitated IEP.
-Your state’s Department of Education should have facilitators available at no cost to help with difficult IEP meetings.
+If your disagreement is about the IEP, you might want to ask for a Facilitated IEP meeting.
+Your state’s Department of Education should have facilitators available at no cost to help with challenging IEP meetings.

 Either the parents or the school can make the request for a facilitator.
 Both the parents and the school must agree before using a facilitator.